rtkaleb/Challenge3/README.md

-# Google Scholar API – SerpApi Integration with MVC
+# Google Scholar (SerpApi) → SQLite Integration
-A simple Java MVC application that fetches and displays **Google Scholar author profiles** using the **SerpApi Google Scholar API**.
+A simple Java MVC application that runs **API consumption + database storage (2 researchers × 3 articles each)**, verification, basic error handling, and delivery.
 The project demonstrates a clean separation of concerns with **Model–View–Controller** architecture.

 ![MVC Diagram](./images/MVC_diagram.png)

 ## 📖 Project Purpose
-The goal of this project is to **explore and document the use of the Google Scholar API through SerpApi**.
+The goal of this project is to **explore and document the use of the Google Scholar API through SerpApi & manage it with a MDB like SQLite**.
 It includes a technical report summarizing essential API details and a functional GitHub repository with clear documentation for collaboration.

 ---